WQLK: History

 WQLK is Richmond's oldest FM radio signal.
 The station signed on as WGLM, featuring a Jazz format.
 This format continued until 1970 when the station adopted a country music format.
 Jazz remained a fixture on the station, however.
 WQLK continued to broadcast a Sunday morning jazz program until 1992 when the station became "Kicks 96".
 By 1974, the station changed its call sign to WQLK and adopted an Easy listening format, and briefly returned to country before flip-flopping formats with its AM sister station, WHON in 1979 to become Top 40 as K-96.

 Since its start in 1979, WQLK saw quite a bit of success as a Top 40.
 The station was mainstream from songs and surveys throughout the 1980s which had at the time become a contemporary hit radio station for the area, but what made K-96 stand out from stations in nearby Dayton, Indianapolis, and Cincinnati was that it wobbled a bit toward the Rock side of the genre for a very short period of time during the spring of 1983, despite the station mostly playing mainstream titles by surveys.
 The tweak gave artists such as The Police, Duran Duran, and Def Leppard more exposure than a conventional Top 40 station.
-However, K-96 played some Rhythmic music, but mainly those from bands or artists that were considered to be new wave music sometimes (as by today's standards, "Rock 40" would be termed as a Modern Rock format).
-The Rock tweak shortly died out a couple of months later, as it brought back into its CHR formula in mid-1983.
+However, K-96 played some pop and rhythmic music, but mainly those from bands or artists that were considered to be new wave music sometimes (as by today's standards, "Rock 40" would be termed as a Modern Rock format).
+The station sometimes would play songs by well-known artists at the time, such as Michael Jackson, Phil Collins, and Daryl Hall and John Oates.
+The Rock tweak shortly died out a couple of months later, as it brought back into its mainstream CHR formula in mid-1983, similar to WPLJ in New York City's move to CHR that year.

 When 1989 rolled along, K-96 dropped CHR and became a classic hits station featuring mainly 1970s rock.
-The format quickly morphed into classic rock by 1990 and then album oriented rock by the early 1990s.
+The format quickly morphed into classic rock by 1990, and then album-oriented rock by the early 1990s, though mostly retaining its normal classic rock roots, such as Led Zeppelin, Boston, Fleetwood Mac, and John Mellencamp among others.
 The station retained the "K-96" moniker and the koala mascot throughout these format tweaks.
-In the spring of 1992, and with rumors of a format change in the air, their playlist began to shift slightly incorporating songs by Mary Chapin Carpenter (Passionate Kisses), Restless Heart (When She Cries) and even country crooner Vince Gill (I Still Believe In You) into their playlists right alongside format regulars Led Zeppelin, Boston and John Mellencamp.
+In the spring of 1992, and with rumors of a format change in the air, their playlist began to shift slightly incorporating country songs into their playlists right alongside their normal classic rock regulars.
 Popular air personalities from this time period include The Captain, Jim Rhodes, The Buddha, and Mike Fox.

 Finally, in July 1992, the "K-96" era of the station ended.
 At 5 p.m. on the Friday before the format change, the radio station began stunting with a loop of the song "Kicks" by Paul Revere & the Raiders continuously all weekend.
-The following Monday at 5am, morning show hosts J.R. & The Buddha premiered the radio station's new contemporary Country format as Kicks 96.
+The following Monday at 5am, morning show hosts J.R. & The Buddha fully premiered the radio station's new contemporary Country format as Kicks 96.